-As we’ve explored character, the inciting incident, the story question and conflict this semester, we’ve come to a better understanding about the hero’s journey, and how to evaluate character arc.
+As we’ve explored character, the inciting incident, the story question and conflict this chapter, we’ve come to a better understanding about the hero’s journey, and how to evaluate character arc.

 Sure, we’ve looked at the character’s goal and quest, but we must also examine the character’s need.
 This need, is the internal story of the character, and it also known as the “B-Story.”
 When we understand the B-Story, we’ll also come closer to grasping the message, moral or life-lesson of our narrative.

 The lesson we gain from the character’s journey, is many times, deep below the surface of our hero.
 Although it is not “in your face,” THIS B-Story is what the film is all about.
 This is what really matters, and this is the lasting impression for audiences.
 When we comprehend these transformational experiences of the character, we also feel that our time within this story (and with the character) was worth it.
 The journey is all the more important because of these lessons.